Willy Mutunga: Roots of radical activism

-Activities while in exile in Canada
+Activities while in Canada

-Mutunga went into exile in Canada after his release on 20 October 1983.
+Mutunga went to Canada after his release on 20 October 1983.
 There, he joined a group of exiled Kenyan student and intellectual activists and obtained his Doctorate of Law from Osgoode Hall Law School in Toronto.
 While pursuing his doctorate, Mutunga cooperated with other Kenyan exiles to launch the Kenya Human Rights Commission (KHRC) to further the struggle for socio-economic justice and a democratic constitutional order.
 Among these exiles were Kiraitu Murungi, then a law lecturer and pursuing his master's degree at Harvard Law School; and Makau W. Mutua and Maina Kiai, both United States-based anti-Moi activists.

 As the cold war ended, Mutunga, like many radical African academics, made the neoliberal turn and began reconfiguring politics around a re-engineered liberal civil society.

 Upon Kenya's return to multi-party democracy in 1991, Mutunga and other exiles began returning home.
 In 1992, the KHRC itself was relocated back to Kenya and registered in March 1994, starting its operations from the Chambers of Kamau Kuria and Kiraitu Murungi Advocates.
 It gave legal cover to an array of nongovernmental organisations in civil society that could not secure registration from the Moi government.
 It also served as the think tank for Kenya's pro-democracy movement.